Complex meniscal tears extend in more than one plane, and can in turn create separate flaps of meniscus.

 the prosthesis is always loose and the fracture is inherently unstable

-This type destruction is typically described for metastases from bronchogenic carcinoma, however they can also occur with other tumours.
+This type of destruction is typically described for metastases from bronchogenic carcinoma, however they can also occur with other tumours.

 Copper beaten skull, also known as beaten brass skull, refers to the prominence of convolutional markings (gyral impressions on the inner table of the skull) seen throughout the skull vault.